DandelionSprout/adfilt/.github/ISSUE_TEMPLATE/list-entry-submission.md

 - [ ] Adblock Plus
 - [ ] AdGuard Home
 - [ ] Blokada
+- [ ] I Don't Care About Cookies (The extension)

 Other(s):

 Adblocker version(s):

 ## Which filterlists did you use?
-Failing to write this will result in instant report closing.
+Failing to tell this will temporarily close the report until it has been told
 <!-- If you want to save time, you can take a screenshot of your adblocker's list settings. -->

 ## (Optional) Which browser(s) and version did you use?